Computational-Plant-Science/plantit-example-accessing-data/README.md

 # PlantIT Examples: Hello Data

-A simple PlantIT flow which accepts an input and produces an output.
+A simple PlantIT flow which accepts an input file and produces an output file.